bdviet/wp-nongcolongthanh/wp-content/plugins/wpfront-scroll-top/readme.txt

 == Installation ==

-1. Click Plugins/Add New from the WordPress admin panel
+1. Click Plugins/Add New from the WordPress admin panel.
-1. Search for "WPFront Scroll Top" and install
+1. Search for "WPFront Scroll Top" and install.

 -or-

-1. Download the .zip package
+1. Download the .zip package.
-1. Unzip into the subdirectory 'wpfront-scroll-top' within your local WordPress plugins directory
+1. Unzip into the subdirectory 'wpfront-scroll-top' within your local WordPress plugins directory.
-1. Refresh plugin page and activate plugin
+1. Refresh plugin page and activate plugin.
-1. Configure plugin using *settings* link under plugin name or by going to WPFront/Scroll Top
+1. Configure plugin using *Scroll Top* link under 'Settings' menu.

 == Frequently Asked Questions ==